gtlink/LWJGLConnectFour/README.md

 LWJGLConnectFour
 ================

-This is a Connect Four game written in Java using Slick and LWJGL libraries.
+This is a Connect Four game written in Java.
+It uses LWJGL and Slick libraries.